Six Easy Steps to Obtaining Your North Carolina Real Estate Broker's License

 2. Complete your Background Check

-In order to apply for your real estate license, you must obtain a criminal record report from Carolina Investigative Research.
+In order to apply for your real estate license, you must obtain a Criminal Record Check.
 During the prelicensing course with J.Y.
 Monk, your instructor will explain and guide you through this process.

 3. Apply for Your License